wso2/docs-is/en/docs/concepts/compliance/gdpr.md

 ## How does WSO2 IS help with consent management?

-WSO2 IS fully supports for consent management in the context of IS activities and can be used to manage consents from 3rd party applications via secure RESTful consent management API.
+WSO2 IS fully ensures precise consent management and can be used to manage consents from third party applications via secure RESTful consent management API.

 It also supports the following features.